cloudnative-pg/cloudnative-pg/docs/src/security.md

 `nodes` objects, all the other permissions can be namespaced or cluster wide.

 The reason for these permissions are:
-* namespace: required to watch other namespaces to keep track of the the objects.
+* namespace: required to handle the deletion of namespaces containing Clusters.
-* nodes: required to get the list of nodes and know the state of them so we avoid scheduling any pod in a node that can't be used.
+* nodes: required to switch to a different instance if the primary is on a node being cordoned or drained.
+Without this, the PodDistructionBudget would keep the primary Pod from being evicted, preventing the maintenance operation from being completed.

 These permissions, even if someone get access to the `ServiceAccount`, that are only; `get`, `list` and `watch`, will not have access to nothing more than just see, and if that